 Under the localised system, eligible pensioner households continue to receive council tax support as previously under council tax benefit, but billing authorities are free to introduce their own local schemes for working age claimants below pension credit age.
-Of the 33 London billing authorities, in 2023-24 the GLA understands that at least six are intending to continue to protect working age claimants by providing full council tax support on broadly the same basis as prior to 2013-14, subject to applicable uprating for inflation and other parallel changes in national polices for means tested benefits.
+Of the 33 London billing authorities, in 2024-25 the GLA understands that at least six are intending to continue to protect working age claimants by providing full council tax support on broadly the same basis as prior to 2013-14, subject to applicable uprating for inflation and other parallel changes in national polices for means tested benefits.
+A further three do not require a minimum percentage contribution from working age council taxpayers but do depart from the statutory default scheme in other respects.
 The remainder have locally-designed schemes which require some or all working age claimants to contribute to the cost of the scheme by paying a share of their council tax liability or through adjustments to other criteria.
-For example, in some cases any impact is restricted to council tax payers in higher property bands, or who are not members of defined groups deemed more vulnerable.
+For example, in some cases any impact is restricted to council tax payers in higher property bands, or who are not members of defined groups deemed more vulnerable (e.g. households on disability benefits, war widows, younger adults leaving care and single parent families).

-Council tax support schemes for 2023-24 are not required to be confirmed until 11 March 2023.
-The GLA will therefore not have details of all council tax support schemes in London until after the Mayor's final budget has been set.
+Council tax support schemes for 2024-25 are not required to be confirmed until 11 March 2024.
+The GLA will therefore not have details of all council tax support schemes in London until after the Mayor's Final Budget has been set.

-In 2023-24, the GLA understands that the minimum contribution for working age claimants not in protected categories could again be as much as 30 per cent of their council tax liability in the case of at least two billing authorities; although, as stated above, in at least six of the 33 billing authorities working age claimants on the lowest incomes are expected to be eligible to receive up to 100 per cent support.
-In some authorities, council tax support entitlement is restricted only up to the equivalent Band D rate and therefore working age claimants residing in properties in Bands E to H do not receive additional support for the difference.
+In 2024-25, the GLA understands, however, that the minimum contribution for working age claimants not in protected categories could again be as much as 30 per cent of their council tax liability in the case of at least three billing authorities, with a further fourteen having minimum contributions of more than 20 per cent, but less than 30 per cent.
+This contrasts to the position in the nine authorities where no minimum contribution is required.
+This means that a working age low income household in a Band D property in a borough with a minimum 30 per cent contribution would typically be expected to make a council tax payment of $c \pm 650$ a year (including $c \pm 130$ payable to the GLA via the precept) - but if their income/circumstances remained the same and they moved to a similarly banded home in one of the nine boroughs without a minimum contribution, their annual council tax payment would be zero.

+In some authorities, council tax support entitlement is also restricted only up to the equivalent Band D rate and therefore working age claimants residing in properties in Bands E to H do not receive additional support for the difference.
+This creates a further divergence in the sums payable by low income working age households across the capital depending on their borough of residence.